 Office 365 Email Authentication

-If you use Microsoft Office 365 to handle your mail delivery, enter the credentials for the user account you want OmniCenter to use.
+If you use Microsoft Office 365 to handle your mail delivery, enter the credentials for the user account that you want OmniCenter to use.
 OmniCenter will fail to send alert notifications if valid credentials are not provided.

 It’s a good idea to create a dedicated Office 365 account for OmniCenter’s use unless you have a specific reason not to.